ugeneunipro/docs/content/workflow-designer/workflow-samples/conversions/convert-sequence-to-genbank.md

 # Convert Sequence to Genbank

-This workflow converts sequence file(s) of any format (including PDB, alignments, etc.) to GenBank document(s).
+This workflow converts sequence file(s) of any format (including PDB, alignments, etc.) to GenBank documents.
 If the source format supports annotations, they are saved as feature tables in the target file.
 Sequence meta-information (accessions, etc.) is preserved as well.

 ## How to Use This Sample

 If you haven't used the workflow samples in UGENE before, refer to the "[How to Use Sample Workflows](../../introduction/how-to-use-sample-workflows)" section of the documentation.

 ### Workflow Sample Location

 The workflow sample **"Convert Sequence to Genbank"** is located in the **"Conversions"** section of the Workflow Designer samples.

 ### Workflow Image